aws-samples/aws-refarch-wordpress/README.md

 - Mount the EFS file system using the default Linux mount options identified in the [Amazon EFS User Guide](http://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-cmd-general.html).
 Please confirm that the following options are not used when mounting the EFS file system: actimeo=3 or acregmax=3 or acdirmax=3.
 These options generate significantly higher metadata operations by timing out the attribute caches more frequently.

-- Set the realpath_cache_size to 512k.
+- Set the realpath_cache_size to atleast 512k.
 Also, please get the realpath_cache_size for your workload and make sure that it is less than 512k.
 You can do this by placing a php file (you can use any name – for example realpathcache.php) with the following contents in your WordPress directory and accessing.
 Please refresh the page multiple times before getting the final value:
 ```
 <?php
  print_r(realpath_cache_size());